 The ICDL (International Computer Driving Licence) Advanced qualification is set at level 3 (A-Level) standards it was designed by the ECDL Foundation.
 The ICDL Advanced along with its partner qualification the ECDL (European Computer Driving Licence) has now become a major qualification recognised globally in over 148 countries worldwide.

-What is the Members' Area?
+What is the Work Help Links?

 How do I Register for Exams?